mustakrakishe/Geocoding-api-client/README.md

 GEOCODE_TOKEN=your_geocode_api_key
 ```

-4. Open CLI in a project dir and up the Docker environment.
+4. Open CLI in a project dir and up the Docker environment:

 ```
 docker-compose up -d